rlpacheco/abseff/README.md

 *Explanation*:

-This example is calculating absolute absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%) in a particular time (e.g. 5 years).
+This example is calculating absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%) in a particular time (e.g. 5 years).
 The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients.

 Indicating **hrsurv100** would wield the result on base 100.